Path-1312/Smart-Contactless-Hand-Hygiene-System/README.md

-e# Smart Contactless Hand Hygiene System
+# Smart Contactless Hand Hygiene System

 This project provides a smart, contactless handwash dispensing system integrated with a hand dryer.
 The design is built using an Arduino UNO microcontroller and features IR sensors for hand detection, a relay-controlled pump for dispensing liquid soap, and a fan for drying hands.
 Real-time status updates are displayed on an I2C-based LCD screen.